-The limited partnership agreement of the Operating Partnership contains voting requirements that limit the possibility that Simon Property will be acquired or undergo a change in control, even if some of Simon Property's stockholders believe that a change would be in its and their best interests.
-Specifically, the partnership agreement provides that Simon Property must have the approval of the holders of a majority of the units of limited partnership interest held by limited partners in order to:
+The limited partnership agreement of the Operating Partnership contains voting requirements that limit the possibility that we will be acquired or undergo a change in control, even if some of our stockholders believe that a change would be in our and their best interests.
+Specifically, the partnership agreement provides that we must have the approval of the holders of a majority of the units of limited partnership interest held by limited partners in order to:

-- merge, consolidate or engage in any combination with another person other than a general partner of the Operating Partnership, or - sell all or substantially all of its assets.
+- merge, consolidate or engage in any combination with another person other than a general partner of the Operating Partnership, or - sell all or substantially all of our assets.